 - Are you self-motivated?

-- Are you aware that while the veterinary field is fulfilling it can also be physically and emotionally draining?
+- Are you aware that while the veterinary field is fulfilling, it can also be physically and emotionally draining?

-One thing to realize is that working with animals all day is fulfilling, but because you will be with animals when they are sick and injured, you will need to emotionally prepare yourself for bad days.
+One thing to realize is that working with animals all day is fulfilling.
+But, because you will be with animals when they are sick and injured, you will need to emotionally prepare yourself for bad days.
 In other words, veterinary careers are not snuggling and loving on animals all day long (although that’s a big part of it, too!).
 You will experience grief and loss, and you will have to help the humans who love their animals through some very difficult times.